livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 #### Link

-> Example of link component
+> Example of a link component

 ```json
 {